 Stuart started Essex Capital Management his own small firm after a contraction in the municipal bond market suggested it was time for the move to Florida.
 At Essex Stuart found his calling as an equities trader under contract to several midsized QIB private family funds.
 Utilizing a prime broker account and institutional brokers here and offshore he traded both domestic and foreign equities.
 When he was able, he invested capital he had accumulated at Essex and opened his own prime brokerage relationship with Spear Leeds & Kellogg.

 Now after years away from the markets Stuart is delighted to be back and working for OCP Capital.
-Stuart resides in West Palm Beach, Florida and spends his time between there and his family farm in the Thousand Islands.
-Along the way Stuart obtained his Florida real estate broker license and recently passed his SIE and Series 82.
+Stuart resides in West Palm Beach, Florida, and spends his time between there and his family farm in the Thousand Islands.
+Along the way, Stuart obtained his Florida real estate broker license and recently passed his SIE, Series 82, and Series 63.

 Laurence B. Siegel is the Gary P. Brinson Director of Research at the CFA Institute Research Foundation and an independent consultant.
 Before his time on the Advisory Board at OCP he was Director of Research in the investment division of the Ford Foundation.
 Prior to that, he was one of the founding employees of Ibbotson Associates (now part of Morningstar).
 Mr. Siegel is the author of more than 200 articles on investing and related topics, and is writing a book entitled Fewer, Richer, Greener.
 He has won many writing awards including the Graham and Dodd Award and the Bernstein Fabozzi/Jacobs Levy Award.
 Larry is also an Editorial Advisory board member of the Journal of Portfolio Management and the Journal of Investing, and a Board Member and Program Committee Member of the Q Group (Institute for Quantitative Research in Investing).
 He received his BA in Urban Studies (1975) from the University of Chicago and his MBA in Finance (1977) from the same university’s Booth School of Business.
 Larry has been on the OCP Advisory Board since 2009.